Secure Group Testing: Efficient Algorithms

 \section{Efficient Algorithms}

 The achievability result given in \Cref{direct theorem1} uses a random codebook and ML decoding at the legitimate party.
 The complexity burden in ML, however, prohibits the use of this result for large $N$.
-In this section, we derive and analyze an efficient decoding algorithm, which maintains the reliability result using a much simpler decoding rule, at the price of only slightly more tests.
-The secrecy constraint, as will be clear, is maintained by construction, as the codebook and mixing process do not change compared to the achievability result given before.
-Moreover, the result in this section will hold for any $K$, including even the case were $K$ grows linearly with $N$.
+In this section, we derive and analyze an efficient decoding algorithm, which maintains the reliability result using a much simpler decoding rule, at the price of \emph{only slightly more tests}.

+\tifs{The codebook construction and the mixing process do not change compared to the achievability result given before.
+Particularly, note that the information leakage proof given in \Cref{LowerBoundLeakage} is independent of the decoding algorithm, and valid for all $T$.
+Essentially, with the correct value of $M$ (which, of course, depends on the other parameters of the problem), whatever Eve does, her normalized mutual information is small.
+Thus, as long as the construction is kept and $M$ is fixed the same way, the security proof holds.} Moreover, the result in this section will hold for any $K$, including even the case were $K$ grows linearly with $N$.

-Specifically, we assume the same codebook generation and the testing procedure given in \Cref{LowerBound}, and analyze the \emph{Definite Non-Defective} (DND) algorithm, previously considered for the non-secure GT in the literature \cite{chan2014non,aldridge2014group}.
-The decoding algorithm at the legitimate user is as follows.
+Specifically, we assume the same codebook generation and the testing procedure given in \Cref{LowerBound}, \tifs{and analyze the \emph{Definitely Non-Defective} (DND) algorithm, previously considered in the literature for the non-secure case \cite{kautz1964nonrandom,chen2008survey,chan2011non,chan2014non,aldridge2014group,lo2013efficient,malyutov2013search,aldridge2019group}.} The decoding algorithm at the legitimate user is as follows.
 Bob attempts to match the rows of \textbf{X} with the outcome vector $Y^T$.
 If a particular row $j$ of \textbf{X} has the property that all locations $t$ where it has $1$, also corresponds to a $1$ in $Y(t)$, then that row \emph{can correspond to a defective item}.
 If, however, the row has $1$ at a location $t$ where the output has $0$, then it is not possible that the row corresponds to a defective item.
 The problem, however, when considering the code construction in this paper for SGT, is that the decoder does not know which row from each bin was selected for any given item.
 Thus, it takes a conservative approach, and declares an item as defective if at least one of the rows in its bin signals it may be so.
 An item is not defective only if \emph{all the rows in its bin prevent it from being so}.

 It is clear that this decoding procedure has no false negatives, as a defective item will always be detected.
 It may have, though, false positives.
 A false positive may occur if all locations with ones in a row corresponding to a non-defective item are hidden by the ones of other rows corresponding to defective items and selected by the mixer.
 To calculate the error probability, fix a row of $\textbf{X}$ corresponding to a non-defective item (a row in its bin).
 Let $j_1;\ldots;j_k$ index the rows of $\textbf{X}$ corresponding to the $K$ defective items, and selected by the mixer for these items (that is, the rows which were actually added by the Boolean channel).
 An error event associated with the fixed row occurs if at any test where that row has a $1$, at least one of the entries $X_{j_1}(t), \ldots, X_{j_k}(t)$ also has a $1$.
 The probability for this to happen, per column, is $p(1-(1-p)^K)$.
 Hence, the probability that a test result in a fixed row is hidden from the decoder, in the sense that it cannot be declared as non defective due to a specific column, is